MatthewRamsey/react-remock/README.md

 Remock is based on the same technique, as [React-Hot-Loader](https://github.com/gaearon/react-hot-loader) - intercepts React calls and do.. what ever you want.

 # Use cases
-This library was create for testing purposes only.
+This library was created for testing purposes only.
  - Using remock with __enzyme__ testing allows you to perform more _shallow_ mount testing.
- You can just mock out, complitely remove some (deep nested internal) Component which could make testing harder.
+ You can just mock out, completely remove some (deep nested internal) Component which could make testing harder.
 For example - Redux Connect, always seeking proper Provider.

- - Using remock with __storybooks__ testing allows you to hide some parts of "bigger", stories, leaving a holes in the story plot.
+ - Using remock with __storybooks__ testing allows you to hide some parts of "bigger" stories, leaving holes in the story plot.
-   - In case you are using BEM notation - it is really super easy to cat a hole, as long dimensions are propertly of a block, not element.
+   - In case you are using BEM notation - it is really super easy to cat a hole, as long dimensions are property of a block, not element.
    - Yet again, in case of redux - you can replace connect by another component, to make it easier to provide mocked data for the story.

 # API